xubuvd/guesswhat/README.md

 ![My latest performance for GuessWhat?! game](https://github.com/xubuvd/guesswhat/raw/master/GuessWhat_accuracy_Nov2019.png)

 As shown in the uploaded figure "guesswhat_performance_2019.png", our latest research progress of GuessWhat?! game, it achieves near-perfect accuracy of 83.3% and outperforms all the previous methods.
+Notes that the human-level performance is 84.4%.

 <b>This research was started in Mar.
 2019 and ended in Nov.
 2019.</b>